 There are currently no products in the cart.

 Whether it’s to build muscle, lose weight, or get fitter, women ultimately have all sorts of different reasons for starting up a gym routine.
-While you may have multiple goals, one in particular that many women have in common is to get a bigger butt.
+While many may have multiple goals, one in particular that lots of women have in common is to get a bigger butt.

 In addition to improving your body image, beefing up your bum can also have numerous health benefits, from reducing knee and back pain to improving your mental state.